etherspot/etherspot-contracts/docs/contracts/account-proof-registry.md

 Given the fact, there is no way to sign the data using a contract based wallet, we created a registry to store signed by the key wallet proofs.

-*Note: [ERC-1271 (Standard Signature Validation Method for Contracts)](https://github.com/ethereum/EIPs/issues/1271) allow removing signer after signature verification.
+*Note: [ERC-1271 (Standard Signature Validation Method for Contracts)](https://github.com/ethereum/EIPs/issues/1271) allows removing a signer after the signature was created.
+Thus store the signature for the later use doesn't guarantee the signer is still has access to that smart account.
 Because of that, `isValidSignature()` cannot be used in e.g. `PaymentRegistry`.*

 ## Definitions